canonical-web-and-design/practices/project-structure/server-side-frameworks.md

 ---
 title: Server-side framework suggestions
+description: Guidelines for choosing the server-side technology for a new project
 ---

 These are our suggested server-side technologies to use for website applications in specific scenarios, which should always sit within the usual [general project structure](general-structure).
 The focus here is on keeping the application topology [as simple as possible](project-philosophy).